How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 Validate Business Idea - Google Forms -1

 Your survey will be structured only in two parts containing several open-ended questions.
-The first part is about the market and potential customers.
+The first part is about the market and customers.
 With these questions, you aim to identify your market more accurately to segment your target audience.
 In this part of your survey will be questions like:

 • How can you describe yourself concerning (market, problem, solution)?